IKF ©

 ** Three (3) credits of science in preparation for proficiency at the high school level on a state required test.

-Beginning with the graduating class of 2026, the competency requirements for social studies shall include a requirement that, in order to graduate from high school or obtain a high school equivalency diploma, a pupil must correctly answer at least seventy (70) of the one hundred (100) questions listed on a test that is identical to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services.
-The District school shall document on the pupil's transcript only a pass or fail designation that the pupil has passed or failed the test.
+Beginning with the graduating class of 2026, the competency requirements for social studies shall include a requirement that, in order to graduate from high school or obtain a high school equivalency diploma, a student must correctly answer at least seventy (70) of the one hundred (100) questions listed on a test that is identical to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services.
+The District school shall document on the student's transcript only a pass or fail designation that the student has passed or failed the test.

-A pupil in grade seven (7) or eight (8) may take the test described in this paragraph, and if the pupil correctly answers at least seventy (70) of the one hundred (100) questions on the test:
+A student in grade seven (7) or eight (8) may take the test described in this paragraph, and if the student correctly answers at least seventy (70) of the one hundred (100) questions on the test:

-a) The district school or charter school shall document on the pupil's transcript only a pass or fail designation that the pupil has passed or failed the test required by this paragraph.
+a) The district school or charter school shall document on the student's transcript only a pass or fail designation that the student has passed or failed the test required by this paragraph.

-b) The pupil is not required to take the test required by this paragraph again in high school.
+b) The student is not required to take the test required by this paragraph again in high school.

 **** The State Board requirement for economics is at least one-half (.5) of a course credit, which shall include financial literacy and personal financial management.